markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 A fuzzing script can be used but while i tried solving it i got the offset manually

-By giving it this input `AAAA%1$p` but i was incrementing the value but +1
+By giving it this input `AAAA%1$p` but i was incrementing the value by +1

 So at offset 7 we see that the result being printed out is hex of A's meaning that our input is being stored at the 7th parameter on the stack